OpenEvalProject/evals/manuscripts/elife-88956/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/88956/elife-88956-fig6-v1.jpg)

-**Figure 6.:** y-axis) and log/clr-transformed (x-axis) data at 6 weeks.Color denotes significance in log-transformed data (green), original data (blue), red = both (red).
+**Figure 6.:** Color denotes significance in log-transformed data (green), original data (blue), red = both (red).
 Identified significant pairs vary based on which data scale is used. clr, centered log-ratio.

-## MiRKAT
+### MiRKAT

 MiRKAT is the univariate precursor to MMiRKAT, which was detailed in the Multivariate MiRKAT section above.
 It is a test for association between the overall microbiome and a single continuous, binary, or survival outcome (Zhao et al., 2015; Plantinga et al., 2017).
 Much of the frameworks remains the same.
-MiRKAT uses the same kernel machine regression framework as MMiRKAT to regress a single outcome on a microbial similarity kernel.(5)Y=Qβ+h(X)+ϵ,
+MiRKAT uses the same kernel machine regression framework as MMiRKAT to regress a single outcome on a microbial similarity kernel.

+$$
+Y=Q\beta+h(X)+ϵ,
+$$

-where Yn×1 is a now a univariate outcome vector, Qn×k is a matrix of covariates, βk×1 is vector of regression coefficients, and ϵn×1 is a vector of Gaussian random error terms.
+where $Y_{n\times1}$ is a now a univariate outcome vector, $Q_{n\timesk}$ is a matrix of covariates, $\beta_{k\times1}$ is vector of regression coefficients, and $ϵ_{n\times1}$ is a vector of Gaussian random error terms.
 The microbiome kernel h(X) is defined the same way as in MMiRKAT.

 We applied MiRKAT to the DINE-CD study data treating each metabolite as the outcome, thus fitting 75 univariate models, one for each of the metabolites.
 Due to the number of correlated tests, we adjust for multiple comparisons using the Benjamini-Yekutieli (BY) procedure.
 We find two metabolites, stool butyrate and cholic acid, to be associated with the overall gut microbiome at baseline.
 This number increased to 10 at 6 weeks and is dominated mostly by bile acids.
 Specifically, lithocholenic acid, allolithocholic acid, 3-dehydrocholic acid, cholic acid, deoxycholic acid, stool aspartate, isolithocholic acid, lithocholic acid, stool succinate, 8(14), (5b)-cholenic acid-3a, 12a-diol, and 3a-hydroxy-12 ketolithocholic acid are associated with overall gut microbiome composition.
 Since MiRKAT is able to adjust for confounders in its kernel machine framework, we repeat the model fitting adjusting for prior intestinal surgery status (binary yes/no) as a confounding variable.
 The adjusted models reduce the number of significant associations to only stool butyrate at baseline and no significant associations at 6 weeks.
 Thus indicating that prior surgery status is a strong confounder of the metabolite-microbe relationships.
 We also find that MiRKAT has a small sensitivity to the choice of pseudocount for the log metabolite concentrations in the unadjusted models, but not the adjusted ones.
 For the unadjusted models, the number of significant metabolites at baseline remains two until a pseudocount of 1×10-2 is used, at which point it jumps to four, adding 3a-hydroxy-12 ketolithocholic acid and 3-dehydrocholic acid.
 The results at 6 weeks have a sensitivity to all pseudocounts and the number of significant metabolites range from eight to eleven.
 The fluctuations remove 8(14), (5b)-cholenic acid-3a, 12a-diol and/or 3-dehydrocholic acid or add 3a-hydroxy-12 ketolithocholic acid.

 The advantages and disadvantages of MiRKAT are similar to that of its multivariate extension discussed above.
 Briefly, advantages include the ability to adjust for covariates and to handle small sample sizes.
 Disadvantages include that the method cannot pinpoint which microbes are driving the associations, sensitivity to pseudocounts, and the choice of dissimilarity measure.
 The method works best for normally distributed outcomes with little to no dropout.

-## HAllA
+### HAllA

 Hierarchical all-against-all (HAllA) is a block-wise association testing framework for high-dimensional heterogeneous multiomics data (Ghazi et al., 2022).
 The method serves as an alternative to classical all-against-all, or feature-wise, association testing.
 Such methods typically suffer from reduced power and lack of rigorous false discovery rate (FDR) control, due to the large number of correlated tests, many of which may have only weak signal.
 HAllA aims to mitigate these difficulties seen in all-against-all testing procedures by building a tree of tests defined by performing average-linkage hierarchical clustering of each of the omics data sets.
 Testing begins at the ‘top’ of the tree (highest cut) and progresses downward.
 Blocks are defined by sub-trees in hierarchical clustering and can be viewed as a set of correlated tests.
 The HAllA is able to algorithm output p-values for significant clusters of features between the two modalities, as well as p-values from all pairwise tests.
 These results can be visualized in a heatmap coined a ‘HAllAgram’.
 Features in the heatmap are ordered based upon their hierarchical clustering results and boxes denote significant clusters or sub-trees.

 We apply HAllA to the microbial counts and normalized metabolite concentrations of the DINE-CD study and find, after FDR control at the 5% level, a total of 2355 significant association and 1121 significant clusters at screening (Supplementary file 2).
 These increase to 5242 significant associations and 1649 significant clusters at 6 weeks (Supplementary file 2).
 Since the underlying correlations estimated in HAllA are the same as those discussed in the Pairwise correlation section its advantages and disadvantages are similar.
 The primary advantage of HAllA over all-against-all testing is its hierarchical nature, which increases the power of detecting true associations.
 Another advantage is that we implemented HAllA using its easy to use web browser application that requires no knowledge of Python, the programming language that HAllA is built upon.

-## Regression methods
+### Regression methods

 Regression techniques are often advantageous over simple correlations as they are able to adjust for confounding variables.
 This is important when integrating omics data, as it is known that demographic and clinical factors can confound the relationship between molecular biomarkers.
 These methods are diverse in the relationships they estimate.
 Some treat the microbiome as the predictor (cause), others assume that it is the outcome (effect) of interest.
 There are univariate models that only look at pairs of features one at a time, as well as multivariate and multivariable models that use the entire microbial composition.
 Below, we discuss several commonly used models in more detail.

-## Generalized linear models
+#### Generalized linear models

 Generalized linear models (GLMs) are a natural extension from pairwise correlations to determine the association between pairs of omics features across modalities.
 These models are typically fit for all possible pairs and the regression coefficient of the main predictor gives an estimate of the association between the feature pair.
-GLMs provide greater flexibility in modeling omics data, and the associations within, due to ability to choose the distribution of outcome Yp and its corresponding link function g(⋅).
+GLMs provide greater flexibility in modeling omics data, and the associations within, due to ability to choose the distribution of outcome $Y_{p}$ and its corresponding link function g($⋅$).
 Common distributional choices for omics data are the Poisson distribution of counts, beta distribution of proportions, negative binomial distribution of overdispersed data, and Gaussian distribution of transformed data.
 Another advantage is that these models can adjust for confounding variables that may distort the relationship between the feature pair.
 Confounders may be demographic of clinical variables, such as age or BMI, or other omics features outside the pair of interest.
 Such distortions cannot be picked up by simple correlations which only estimate marginal associations.

 We fit linear models to our DINE-CD study data, regressing metabolite concentrations (after log-transformation), the outcome, on microbial relative abundances, the predictor variable, as well as prior intestinal surgery status (yes/no), which is treated as a confounder.
 A linear regression model is a special case of a GLM with an identity link function.
 We fit these models for all feature pairs, totaling 85,875 and 85,800 at baseline and 6 weeks, respectively (Supplementary file 3).
 We adjust for multiple comparisons using the BY procedure.
 A metabolite-microbe association is deemed significant if its BY-corrected p-value is less than 0.05.
 We find that there are 63 significant associations at baseline and only one significant association at 6 weeks.
 At baseline, there are 36 unique microbes and 10 unique metabolites making up these associations.
 These have overlap with metabolite(s) identified from MOFA and MiRKAT, including cholic acid, allolithocholic acid, and stool butyrate.
 At 6 weeks, the sole significant pairs is made up of stool formate and Turicibacter.

 While GLMs provide more flexibility and more refined estimates of the confounder-adjusted association structure, standard out-of-the-box models still require some modifications to better fit omics data.
 These modifications include additional parameters for zero-inflation and overdispersion.
 This is an active area of research that will continue to grow as multiomics studies become more widely available.
 We find that GLMs, like sample correlations, are good starting points for hypothesis generation.
 Results from such analysis must be externally validated, as the large number of correlated tests can lead to high FDR.

-## Log-linear contrast model
+#### Log-linear contrast model

 The log-linear contrast model is a well-known model in compositional data analysis.
 The model links compositional predictors to univariate outcomes.
 While originally formulated for low-dimensional data by Aitchison and Bacon-Shone, 1984, the method has since been extended to the high-dimensional setting, facilitating its application to microbial sequencing data (Lin et al., 2014).
-Specifically, the model incorporates an ℓ1 penalty and requires the regression coefficients, excluding the intercept, to sum to zero, thus allowing for feature selection in the high-dimensional setting and addressing the compositionality of the data, respectively.
+Specifically, the model incorporates an $ℓ_{1}$ penalty and requires the regression coefficients, excluding the intercept, to sum to zero, thus allowing for feature selection in the high-dimensional setting and addressing the compositionality of the data, respectively.
 In the multiomics setting, the compositional predictors are the microbial relative abundances (after log-ratio transformation), and the outcomes are the features from other omics data sets.
 The microbial compositions are regressed on one feature of the other modality at a time.
 The method has been developed for continuous, binary, and Poisson outcomes (Lin et al., 2014; Lu et al., 2019).
 It has also been extended to incorporate tree structure (Wang and Zhao, 2017) and to handle longitudinal data (Sun et al., 2020).

 While the method is popular for the analysis of high-throughput microbial sequencing data, a disadvantage is that it relies on pseudocounts to perform the log-ratio transformations.
 The downstream results will be sensitive to choice of pseudocount.
 The log-linear contrast model is apt for when the microbial compositions are thought to be the causes, or predictor, variables.
 A major limitation of the method is the lack of publicly available software for implementation.
 Packages exist for implementation in the low-dimensional setting but none include the lasso penalization.
-The advantage of this model over MiRKAT is that it facilitates feature selection through the ℓ1 penalty term, yielding a sparse solution that pinpoints which microbes are associated with the outcome of interest.
+The advantage of this model over MiRKAT is that it facilitates feature selection through the $ℓ_{1}$ penalty term, yielding a sparse solution that pinpoints which microbes are associated with the outcome of interest.

-## DM model
+#### DM model

 The Dirichlet-multinomial (DM) regression model is a commonly used method for modeling microbial count data that can account for covariate effects.
 In the multiomics integration setting these covariates are the features from another omics modality, as well as potential confounders.
 The method has been used widely in the field for several reasons.
 First, the method allows for simultaneous assessment of a covariate’s impact on the entire microbial composition, rather than on a single microbe at a time, as is the case with standard GLMs.
 Second, it follows that, by modeling all of microbial counts together with a DM model, the compositional nature of the data is intrinsically captured.
 Third, the DM model’s hierarchical structure, as compared to a multinomial regression model, is better equipped to handle the overdispered nature of microbiome data.
-The model assumes that the microbial counts X∼Multinomial(ϕ) and the multinomial probabilities ϕ=(ϕ1,…,ϕp′) are drawn from a Dirichlet(γ) distribution.
-The regression component is introduced on the γ parameters.
-They are assumed to be a function of covariates (zk) such that,(6)γl(zi)=exp⁡{β0+∑k=1Kβlkzik}.
+The model assumes that the microbial counts X$∼Multinomial(ϕ)$ and the multinomial probabilities $ϕ=(ϕ_{1},…,ϕ_{p^{′}})$ are drawn from a $Dirichlet(\gamma)$ distribution.
+The regression component is introduced on the $\gamma$ parameters.
+They are assumed to be a function of covariates ($z_{k}$) such that,

+$$
+\gamma_{l}(z_{i})=exp⁡{\beta_{0}+\sumk=1K\beta_{lk}z_{ik}}.
+$$

-There have been many variations in the implementation of the DM regression model, including regularization via an ℓ1 penalty (Chen and Li, 2013) and Bayesian implementation with feature selection (Koslovsky, 2021).
+There have been many variations in the implementation of the DM regression model, including regularization via an $ℓ_{1}$ penalty (Chen and Li, 2013) and Bayesian implementation with feature selection (Koslovsky, 2021).
 Both of these methods extend the standard DM model to the setting where there are more predictors than samples, which is common in multiomics data.
 Additionally, extensions of the DM model that fit heterogeneous and zero-inflated microbiome data better have been developed.
 These include the use of the zero-inflated generalized DM model (Tang and Chen, 2019) and Dirichlet-tree multinomial model (Koslovsky and Vannucci, 2020).

 The primary limitation of DM regression is that it cannot be implemented when the number of microbial (outcome) features is larger than the sample size.
 This is typically not a problem with large-scale epidemiological microbiome studies that are able to collect many samples.
 Though, with the DINE-CD study, and other small or moderate sized studies, this poses a problem as there are only 50 samples but 1145 unique genera observed from these samples.
 In practice this limitation is typically addressed by using a higher phylogenetic classification (e.g. family or phylum) or by only using a subset of the most abundant microbes.
 We believe that the DM regression model, and extensions of it, are best used when the microbial compositions are the outcomes of interest and when there are a specific subset of microbes that are of interest to avoid problems with small sample sizes.

-## Advanced methods in network, longitudinal, and causal mediation analysis
+### Advanced methods in network, longitudinal, and causal mediation analysis

-## Network analysis
+#### Network analysis

 There have been increasing efforts in integrating multiomics data centered around the microbiome using network-based approaches (McHardy et al., 2013; Morgun et al., 2015; Maier et al., 2017; Wishart et al., 2023; Dekkers et al., 2022).
 By integrating the microbiome with its related molecular elements (transcripts, proteins, metabolites) into comprehensive, data-informed networks, such methods provide overviews of the microbiome itself (‘who are there’), its biological functions and derivatives (‘what are they doing’), and the interplay thereof.
 To this end, two recent publications provide reviews of general multiomic network analysis, common analytical approaches as well as challenges, and data considerations specific to the microbiome.
 We refer mainly to them for systematic discussions of this issue (Jiang et al., 2019; Liu et al., 2021), but highlight two additional trends and considerations.